schaDev/GreenCoding-showcase/README.md

 ### Execution

 Open the Unittests in class `GreenCodingTests` and execute them.
 After observing the bad behaviour try to fix them.

+## Showcase 4: Opimize a file import using a profiler (step-by-step)

+### Purpose

+Learn to use a profiler and optimize some simple Java Code to improve performance and carbon intensity of a simple file import.

+### Execution

+A file with 10 million can be generated using `MapGenerator` utility class.
+Afterwards, run the `MapReaderTests` in package `profiling.demo1`
+To understand how and why this is implemented use a profiler (for example build in IntelliJ).

 # Troubleshooting
 Most likely you should have a look at `src/main/resources/application.propreties` and check Power Gadget Properties are